zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **ZMD**: ["When Metz reached out to me in the process of working on a book on the idea of general intelligence, I formed the same independent impression; if I asked him about his interest in the topic, his perception of my relevance, etc, the answer was entirely in terms of social reality.
 What was really striking about this was the perfect serenity with which he was enacting a pseudoperspective which functionally constitutes total and perfect aggression against anyone who cares about anything.
 I didn't think it was worth my time to proceed."](https://benjaminrosshoffman.com/if-there-were-no-journalism-how-would-we-find-out/) End quote.

 **CM**: A, that doesn't surprise me.
 So many people in this—this is not rocket science people, people in that circle don't view the world the way I do.
-I view it differently I'm trying to take what's going on in that world, and convey it to the layperson.
+I view it differently.
+I'm trying to take what's going on in that world, and convey it to the layperson.
 That is fundamentally going to be different.
 The writing that I do is completely different from, say, your memoir.
 Completely different.
 The layperson cannot comprehend your memoir.
 Because you think differently.
 Maybe you think better.
 Maybe that's a better way to think about the world.
 But people don't think that way.
 I'm taking all this stuff and I'm conveying it in a completely different way, and if Ben doesn't like that, that's fine.

 **ZMD**: So I definitely agree that you're writing a book for the general public, you can't just do a raw thought dump of what the people you're covering think, because they're not speaking the same language as the general public.